 1962 - Kevin Lewis, Ian St. John and Ronnie Moran all struck as Blackburn Rovers lost 3-1 as we secured a seventh straight top-flight victory for the first time in more than half a century.

-1990 - Ronnie Rosenthal nabbed a brace with Ray Houghton also on target as we beat Southampton 3-2.
-Ex-red Jimmy Case and future red Neil Ruddock both featured for the visitors, for whom Rod Wallace struck two of his five goals against us.
+1990 - Ronnie Rosenthal nabbed a brace with Ray Houghton also on target while making his hundredth League appearance for the reds as we beat Southampton 3-2.
+Ex-red Jimmy Case and future red Neil Ruddock both featured for the visitors, for whom Rod Wallace struck the final two of his five goals against us.

 Scandinavians off on loan

 1995 - Jan Mølby joined Norwich City on loan.
 He played five times for the Canaries, netting once.

 1999 - Frode Kippe signed temporarily for Stoke City.
 He played twenty times in four months at the Britannia Stadium, and returned the following year for a further loan spell.